ethanboxx/gyrus/README.md

 A gene takes a number of inputs each line takes a value from a node or an imput the mutates it in some way.
 Each node takes all the values from every line that goes into it to find its value.
-The output nodes values are used as outputs from the gene
+The output nodes values are used as outputs from the gene.

-## Features

-Gene

-Generation

-Species

-Validation

-Mutation

-Breeding

-Killing

 ## Downloads